 9 The mammalian circulatory system consists of different types of blood vessels which facilitate the transport and exchange of materials within the organism.
-If a blood vessel becomes ruptured, a blood clotting mechanism is activated.
-This is to protect against infection and prevent excessive blood loss.
+In the event of a blood vessel becoming ruptured, a blood clotting mechanism is activated in order to protect against infection and prevent excessive blood loss.

 (a) Describe the main structural adaptations found in mammalian blood vessels which facilitate their role in transport and exchange.
 Explain the purpose of these adaptations.
-[9]
+[9 marks]

 (b) Outline the sequence of events which leads to the formation of a blood clot following a minor cut to the skin.
-[4]
+[4 marks]

-Quality of written communication [2]
+Quality of written communication [2 marks]